glass-dev/glass/benchmarks/archer2/README.md

 will need to install you python virtual environment.
 Finally, you will need to load specific modules for the GPU benchmark.

-Note that for the GPU benchmarks ARCHER2 only support rocm up to v0.6.x.
+Note that for the GPU benchmarks ARCHER2 only support ROCm up to v0.6.x.
 Therefore, we are restricted to using `jax==0.4.35`.
 This in turn restricts us to using python 3.12.
 Thus, to produce a useful CPU vs GPU comparison create your venv using the following command